masumesani/From-Data-to-Action-Leveraging-SQL-and-Tableau-for-Marketing-and-Analytics/README.md

 - [Disclaimer](#Disclaimer)
 ## About <a name = "about"></a>
 Unveiling the Story: SQL & Tableau for Effective Business Analysis & Data Management. <br/>
-Merge coding skills and business acumen to solve complex analytical problems.
+Merge coding skills and business acumen to solve complex analytical problems.</br>
+What we do is as following: </br>
+- Recive a business task
+- Use Sql to execute a query retriving a relevant dataset from database
+- Export the newly obtained data in a csv file to used in Tableau
+- Create a professinal and understandable visualization in Tableau that respand to the business task wich help end user to come up with business insight
+- How I do that?
+  1. Data exploration and data validation
+  2. Union data
+  3. Use Mysql stored procedures
+  4. Reorganizing data
+  5. Visualization
 ## Demo <a name="demo"></a>

 ## Business Understanding <a name= "workflow"></a>
 **In Progress**<br/>
->[!NOTE]
->

 ## Data Understanding <a name="data_undestanding"></a>
 **In Progress**<br/>